envyniv/RacersFont/README.md

 # RacersFont
-An open source recreation of the LEGO Racers Font, made in Fontforge
+An open source recreation (and Expansion) of the LEGO Racers Font, made in Fontforge